toskumar/blog/micro/aws/machine-learning/Algorithm.md

 Predicts the value or classification based on that which you are closest.
 It can be used to classify or to predict a value (average value of nearest neighbors)

 * __You choose the number of "neighbours"__ : You include a value for k, or in other words, the number of closest neighbors to use for classifying.
-* __KNN is alazy algorithm__ : Does not use training data points to generalize but rather uses them to figure out who's nearby.
+* __KNN is a lazy algorithm__ : Does not use training data points to generalize but rather uses them to figure out who's nearby.
 * __Training data stays in memory__ : KNN doesn't learn but rather uses the training dataset to decide on similar samples.
 * __Use Cases__
   * Credit Ratings : Group people together for credit risk based on attributes they share with others of known credit usage.
-  * Product Recommendations : Based onn what someone likes, recommend similar items they might also like.
+  * Product Recommendations : Based on what someone likes, recommend similar items they might also like.

 ### Image Analysis